typesense/typesense-website/docs-site/content/guide/install-typesense.md

 We are starting a single node here, but Typesense can also run in a clustered mode.
 See the [High Availability](./high-availability.md) section for more details.
 :::

+### Terraform Module

+[Here's](https://github.com/getclera/typesense-terraform) a community-maintained terraform module to set up Typesense in GCP, built by one of our users - the team at [Clera](https://www.getclera.com/).

 ### Using a GPU (optional)